alexismcsherry22/Google-books-project/README.md

-#Google Books API Search Engine
-Outline
-This project will require you to use both DOM manipulation and Asynchronous programming.
-The aim is for the user to be able to search for a book inside the Google Books database and to be able to get more details about a certain title.

-MVP
-Create a page that allows users to search for books Page should include the following:

-Header section introducing the page

-Form containing a text input and a submit / search button

-A grid of books Instructions:

-When the submit button is clicked you need to request books from the Google books API using the input value as your query string

-The books that you receive should be rendered in the books grid.

-Each book in the grid should have an image, author, title and description

-The grid should be responsive on different screen sizes

-You should use async / await for your request code, NOT .then

-Styling (required):

-This application should look good, take some time to pick a palette and plan out your design.
-You can use tools like Figma or wireframe pro to plan what your application is going to look like.
-Styling must use BEM, and each block should have its own SCSS file Your palette should use variables

-Application Design (required):

-You should separate DOM functions and non-DOM functions in different modules.
-Write as many non-DOM functions as you can.
-Functions should do 1 thing, and should be as pure and reusable as possible Always use iterators over loops
-Always parameterize and abstract large pieces of duplicate code.
-Bonus (optional, but highly recommended):
-Give feedback to the user when no book results can be found for the query.
-When a user clicks a book in the grid, a modal should appear with more book information, think about release, publish date, country, languages, etc.
-Useful Resources:
-Google Books API no Auth link
-Using Async Await
-Using Postman to Test APIs
-Download Postman
+# Google Books API Search Engine

+## Project Outline

+The Google Books Project main requirements was to use both DOM manipulation and Asynchronous programming.
+The functionality of the search engine was for users have the ability to search through the Google books database and get more details about each title.

+## How to use the Project

+This project uses HTML, CSS, SCSS, and JavaScript.
+Does not require any extensions to run.

+## Extensions

+The Extensions used to build this project are:

+-   Live Server by Ritwick Dey
+-   SASS package

+## MVP

+The Project required a single page that included simple styling and included:

+-   A Header section that introduces the page.
+-   A Form that contains a text input and a submit / search button.
+-   A Grid of books

+## Book Grid Requirements

+-   When the search / submit button is clicked, a request must be sent to the Google Books API using the input value as the search term string
+-   The books that are received should be rendered in the books grid.
+-   Each book in the grid should have an image, author, title and description
+-   The grid should be responsive on different screen sizes
+-   Should use async / await when requesting code, NOT .then

+## Styling

+The Project required a colour palette and a planned design.
+The styling should use BEM, with each block belonging to its own SCSS file as well as a colour palette file to store palette variables.

+## Application Design

+The requirements are:

+-   The DOM and non-DOM functions should be in their own JavaScript files.
+-   non-DOM functions should do 1 thing and be as pure and reusable as possible.
+-   Use iterators over loops
+-   Parameterize and abstract large pieces of code

+Bonus Goals

+-   Give feedback when no book results can be found
+-   When a user clicks a book in the grid, a modal should appear with more book information, think about release, publish date, country, languages, etc.

+## Project Design and Functionality

+I used a basic header with the text describing exactly what the project is (the title of the project).
+I also used a form that included a search bar and search button that when clicked with an inputted value, would request and receive a response from the api and display the books in a grid format.

+The image below shows the book grid after a search has been submitted:

+![Screenshot of Site][screenshot]
+[screenshot]: /Google-books-project/GoogleBooksScreenshot.png "screenshot"

+The whole page responds to the screen size changing as all text elements will shrink or enlarge, and the grid will wrap its elements into more or less columns.

+The search bar will also trigger an alert to the user in the case that there is no value in the search bar.

+## What to do differently next time

+I would implement the bonus goals and spend more time understanding the functionality of async and promises.

+## Struggles

+Failed to correctly read the api object names which often led to questioning why something would not respond but it was because there was nothing to respond with.
+For example, I didn't realize that the thumbnail object held its own two objects that were where the values were stored.